potatoeggy/eifueo/docs/sph3u7.md

 A force is a "push" or "pull" exerted by one object acting on another object and is always represented in the form of a vector.
 The SI unit for force is the newton ($\text{N}$), equivalent to $\text{kg} \cdot \text{m} \cdot \text{s}^{-2}$.

-Forces do not cause motion but instead cause *changes* in motion; therefore a constant force on an object results in uniformly acceleration motion**.
+Forces do not cause motion but instead cause *changes* in motion; therefore a constant force on an object results in **uniformly accelerated motion**.

 A force must have: